alexnubla/ai-dictionary/categories/enterprise-ai.md

 ---
-title: "Enterprise AI"
+title: "Enterprise AI & Agents"
-description: "AI infrastructure, governance, and management for organizations"
+description: "AI infrastructure, governance, and autonomous agent management for organizations"
 ---

-# 🏢 Enterprise AI
+# 🏢 Enterprise AI & Agents

-AI infrastructure, governance, and management practices designed for organizational use, focusing on security, cost control, compliance, and scalability.
+AI infrastructure, governance, and management practices designed for organizational use, now expanded to include autonomous agentic systems, focusing on security, cost control, compliance, and scalability.

-## What is Enterprise AI?
+## What is Enterprise AI & Agents?

 Enterprise AI refers to the systems, processes, and infrastructure that organizations need to deploy, manage, and govern AI at scale.
-Unlike individual or experimental AI use, enterprise AI must address the complex requirements of large organizations.
+With the rapid rise of agentic AI, this category now also encompasses autonomous systems that can perceive, plan, and execute multi-step tasks.
+Unlike individual or experimental AI use, enterprise AI and agents must address the complex requirements of large organizations.

-Enterprise AI encompasses:
+Enterprise AI & Agents encompasses:
-- **Infrastructure:** The technical systems that support AI workloads
+- **Infrastructure:** The technical systems (like AI Gateways) that support AI workloads.
-- **Governance:** Policies and controls for AI usage
+- **Agentic Workflows:** Systems where AI autonomously uses tools, memory, and planning to achieve goals.
-- **Security:** Protecting data and preventing unauthorized access
+- **Governance:** Policies and controls for both human-in-the-loop and autonomous AI usage.
-- **Cost Management:** Tracking and allocating AI expenses
+- **Security:** Protecting data and preventing unauthorized access or shadow AI.
-- **Compliance:** Meeting regulatory and audit requirements
+- **Cost Management:** Tracking and allocating AI expenses across teams and projects.
-- **Integration:** Connecting AI to existing enterprise systems
+- **Integration:** Connecting AI and agents to existing enterprise systems and APIs.

 ## Terms in This Category